pipes-digital/pipes/README.md

     gem install bundler

-Then cd into the forked repository and download the required gems with bundler:
+Then cd into the cloned repository and download the required gems with bundler:

     bundle install